 Chenaniah, chief of the Levites, was in charge of the singing; he gave instruction in singing because he was skillful.
 (1 Chronicles 15:22)

-One of the primary ways that we spread the gospel and build up other believers is through music.
+We should also be fruitful with the way we use our gifts.
+For example, one of the ways that we spread the gospel and build up other believers is through music.
 In fact, the Hebrew word for Gospel, basar, actually describes an event, like a parade, welcoming a good King and the blessings of His Kingdom into our lives and sharing the good news with others through music.
 We use our gifts to produce fruit by increasing God’s Kingdom when we worship, proclaim the good news and encourage each other.

 Let us come before him with thanksgiving and extol him with music and song.
 (Psalm 95:2)